-The recognition statement confirms that a person has a completed qualification, as well as the Swedish qualification and educational level to which it is most comparable.
-The recognition statement is only issued in Swedish and has a new layout from the 1st of October 2016.
+The recognition statement confirms that a person has a completed qualification, and explains what Swedish qualification and educational level it is comparable to.
+The recognition statement is only issued in Swedish.

-Example of a recognition statement for upper-secondary education (pdf) issued before the 1st of October 2016.
+Example of a recognition statement for upper-secondary education (pdf) issued before the 1 October 2016.

-Click on the image for an example of a new recognition statement for upper-secondary education (issued after the 1st of October 2016).
+Click on the image for an example of a recognition statement for upper-secondary education issued after 1 October 2016.

 Recognition statement for higher education

 If you have a qualification from higher education or a vocational qualification, the statement describes your foreign education, i.e. where you studied, what qualifications you have, how long the programme was, and compares it to a Swedish qualification.
-In a comment, we describe the specialisation (content) of the foreign qualification.
+A comment describes the specialisation (content) of the foreign qualification.

 In other cases, UHR may not recognise your qualification at all.
-Instead of a statement you then receive a letter in which we explain why.
+Instead of a statement, you receive a letter in which we explain why.
 If possible, we refer you to other public authorities and organisations.

-No credits are stated, either for the qualification as a whole or for its constituent modules.
+No credits are stated, either for the qualification as a whole or for its parts.
 The comments provide general information about the qualification’s specialisation and other information that may be relevant.
 Please check the list of subjects for more detailed information about the content.

-Example of a recognition statement for higher education (pdf) issued before the 1st of October 2016.
+Example of a recognition statement for higher education (pdf) issued before 1 October 2016.

-Click on the image for an example of a new recognition statement for higher education (issued after the 1st of October 2016).
+Click on the image for an example of a recognition statement for higher education issued after 1 October 2016.

 Recognition statement for post-secondary vocational education

-The statement for post-secondary vocational education states whether the foreign qualification is equivalent to the level of a Swedish (advanced) post-secondary vocational education diploma, and is of a similar scope.
+The statement for post-secondary vocational education states whether the foreign qualification is equivalent to the level of a Swedish (advanced) post-secondary vocational education diploma, and if it is of a similar scope.

 - A post-secondary vocational education diploma covers at least 1 year of full-time study.

 The statement describes the focus of the qualification and any specialisation.
-If the qualification entitles the holder to a certain professional title or the right to practice a profession in the country of qualification, this is also stated.
+If it entitles the holder to a certain professional title or the right to practice a profession in the country where it was earned, this is also stated.

-Example of a recognition statement for post-secondary vocational education (pdf) issued before the 1st of October 2016.
+Example of a recognition statement for post-secondary vocational education (pdf) issued before 1 October 2016.

-Click on the image for an example of a new recognition statement for post-secondary vocational education (issued after the 1st of October 2016).
+Click on the image for an example of a recognition statement for post-secondary vocational education issued after 1 October 2016.

 Comments in the recognition statement